-Lumpiang Shanghai, the most popular variety of lumpia, is a crispy fried spring roll filled with ground meat and vegetables.
-It's a bite-sized treat served as an appetizer or finger food with a dipping sauce.
-Not only is it easy to make, but you can also make it ahead and fry it straight from the freezer.
+Lumpiang Shanghai are crispy fried spring rolls filled with ground meat and vegetables.
+Not only are they easy to make, but you can also make them ahead and fry them straight from the freezer.

 Jump to: